 A malfunctioning section 106 market leads developers to push for renegotiations of the original section 106 agreements to reduce the number of affordable homes delivered and/or introduce cascade mechanisms (also known as payment in lieu).
 More widely, the malfunctioning section 106 market can contribute to calls for reviewing/scrapping the threshold approach as set out in Policy H5 of the London Plan.

 This research explores whether reports of diminished appetite for section 106 acquisitions are confirmed.
-Specifically, it explores section 106 purchasing appetite among small, medium and large housing associations – including how this has shifted since 2022 – and explores concerns that providers have that are withdrawing from this part of the affordable housing sales market.
+Specifically, it explores section 106 purchasing appetite among small, medium and large housing associations – including how this has shifted since 2022 – and explores the concerns that are prompting providers to withdraw from this part of the affordable housing sales market.
 The paper also sets out whether local authorities and for-profit registered providers are engaging in the market and, if not, what the barriers to entry are.
 Finally, the paper sets out a series of recommendations for the GLA to consider.

-The research has relied on a series of stakeholders interviews with both internal (GLA Planning and Area Teams colleagues) and external (Camden, DS2, G15, G320, Homebuilders Federation - HBF, Hackney, Haringey, Harrow, Hounslow, L12, Populo Living, Southwark) stakeholders.
+The research has relied on a series of stakeholders interviews with both internal (GLA Planning and Area Teams colleagues) and external (Camden, DS2, G15, G320, Homebuilders Federation - HBF, Hackney, Haringey, Harrow, Hounslow, L12, Populo Living, Southwark) stakeholders (see Appendix 2 for detail).
 In the absence of datasets that capture unsold section 106 homes and how long they have been on the market for, the conclusions of the paper are largely based on anecdotal information.

 Section 106 agreements and their contribution to London affordable homes